amandanethmini/to-do-app/README.md

 - Backend development with **Node.js** and **Express.js**
 - API Integration using **Axios** or **Fetch**
 - Database management using **MongoDB**
-- Full-stack deployment using Vercel / Render
+- Full-stack deployment using Vercel / Railway
 - Version control using **Git & GitHub**

 ---